yasirkula/UnityIngameDebugConsole/.github/README.md

 A command is basically a function that can be called from the console via the command input field.
 This function can be **static** or an **instance function** (non static), in which case, a living instance is required to call the function.
 The return type of the function can be anything (including *void*).
 If the function returns an object, it will be printed to the console.
 The function can also take any number of parameters; the only restriction applies to the types of these parameters.
 Supported parameter types are:

-**Primitive types, string, Vector2, Vector3, Vector4, GameObject, any Component type**
+**Primitive types, enums, string, Vector2, Vector3, Vector4, Color, Color32, Vector2Int, Vector3Int, Quaternion, Rect, RectInt, RectOffset, Bounds, BoundsInt, GameObject, any Component type, arrays/Lists of these supported types**

 Note that *GameObject* and *Component* parameters are assigned value using *GameObject.Find*.